data-storage-lab/BugBench/README.md

 The repository contains two files:
 - Manual file: how to run and use each image.
 - link file: due to storager limits, it is unavailable to upload images to current repository.
-The link shows the place about how to get images.
+The link shows how to get images.

 We hope that our bugbench is helpful and could contribute to the future work.